genexus-books/Saia/saia-docs/docs/apis/SearchProfileAPI.md

 ---
-sidebar_label: 'Search Profile API'
+sidebar_label: 'RAG Assistants API'
 sidebar_position: 3
 ---

-# GeneXus Enterprise AI SearchProfile API
+# GeneXus Enterprise AI RAG Assistants API

-This API allows you to define different search profiles to implement the RAG Assistants scenario.
+This API allows you to define different RAG Assistants.

 Check the [generic variables](./APIReference.md#generic-variables) needed to use the API.